Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/converting.rst

 .. tip:: ``trainer.test()`` loads the best checkpoint automatically by default if checkpointing is enabled.

-The predict loop will not be used until you call :meth:`~lightning.pytorch.trainer.trainer.Trainer.predict`.
+The predict loop will not be used until you call :meth:`~lightning_pytorch.trainer.trainer.Trainer.predict`.

 .. code-block:: python